iamitshri/az900-Microsoft-Azure-Fundamentals/README.md

 #### Describe the differences between types of cloud computing

 - define cloud computing
+  - No servers on-premise
 - describe Public cloud
+  - In a public cloud, you share the same hardware, storage, and network devices with other organizations or cloud “tenants,” and you access services and manage your account using a web browser
 - describe Private cloud
+  - A private cloud consists of cloud computing resources used exclusively by one business or organization
 - describe Hybrid cloud
+  - combines on-premises infrastructure—or a private cloud—with a public cloud
 - compare and contrast the three types of cloud computing

 ### Describe Core Azure Services (15-20%)